-- (1) The purpose of examinations in course-based modules is to assess whether students are proficient in the contents and methods of a certain subject area and can apply their acquired knowledge and skills independently and correctly. - (2) Examination requirements are based on the contents of the corresponding courses. - (3) Examinations in course-based modules are designed around specific learning goals and generally offered as written examinations (Section 17), multiple choice examinations (Section 17a), oral examinations (Section 18), assignments, term papers and projects (Section 19), or online examinations (Section 20a).
-A combination of these examination types is also possible with approval of the Examination Board.
-In the case of semesters abroad, a written examination can be changed into an oral examination with approval of the Examination Board. - (4) The responsible Examination Board will notify students of the type of examination as well as the duration in the case of written examinations generally before the start of the corresponding course, in agreement with the examiners, and in a uniform and binding manner for all participants.
-Notification by public display, digital means or other automated process within the meaning of Section 11 (7) sentences 4 and 5 is sufficient.
+(1) The purpose of regular examinations (studienbegleitende Prüfungen) is to assess whether students are proficient in the contents and methods of a certain subject area and can apply their acquired knowledge and skills independently and correctly.

+(2) Examination requirements are based on the contents of the corresponding courses.

+(3) Regular examinations are created according to specific learning goals and generally offered as a written examination (Section 17); a multiple choice examination (Section 17a); an oral examination (Section 18); a take-home assignment, term paper or project (Section 19); or an online examination (Section 20a).
+A combination of multiple examination types is also possible with approval of the Examination Board.
+In the case of degree programme-relevant study abroad semesters, a written examination can be swapped with an oral examination with approval of the Examination Board.

+(4) The responsible Examination Board will notify students of the type of examination - as well as the duration for written examinations - generally before the start of the corresponding course, in agreement with the examiners, and in a uniform and binding manner for all participants.
+Notification of this decision by public display, digital means or other automated process within the meaning of Section 11 (7) sentences 4 and 5 is sufficient.

-Examination registration requirements
+Section 15 Examination registration requirements

-- (1) Students are permitted to register for examinations in course-based modules if they: - 1. have met the general admission requirements set forth in Section 4 for undergraduate programmes or Section 4a for postgraduate programmes as well as specific requirements set forth in the examination regulations for their degree programme; - 2. are officially enrolled as students or visiting students at Rhine-Waal University of Applied Sciences on the date of the examination; and - 3. have not yet passed the examination in question (pursuant to Section 12 (2)). - (2) In general, requests for admission to an examination must be submitted via the appropriate online registration tool before the deadline set by the responsible Examination Board, or otherwise in writing to the chairperson of the Examination Board. - (3) Requests must include documentation that the prerequisites set forth in subsection (1) have been met, provided documentation was not submitted previously. - (4) Requests must be denied if: - a) the prerequisites in subsection (1) have not been met; or - b) submitted documents were incomplete and this was not rectified before the deadline set by the Examination Board; or - c) the student in question has irrevocably failed the final attempt at a mandatory examination in the same degree programme, or the final attempt at an examination corresponding to the one in the request in a related or comparable degree programme at a university within the jurisdiction of the Basic Law of the Federal Republic of Germany. - (5) The responsible Examination Board will decide on the request on an individual basis if necessary.
-Notification of this decision by public display, digital means or other automated process within the meaning of Section 11 (7) sentences 4 and 5 is sufficient. - (6) Students can request to the chairperson of the Examination Board to withdraw from an examination, generally via the appropriate online tool or otherwise in writing, no later than seven days before the examination without the loss of an attempt. - (7) Certificates can be earned if the prerequisites in subsection (1) have been met.
-Formal registration requests are not required for certificates as they are for examinations.
+- (1) Students are permitted to register for regular examinations if they: - have met the general admission requirements set forth in Section 4 for bachelor's degree programmes or Section 4a for master's degree programmes as well as specific requirements set forth in the applicable examination regulations; - 2. are officially enrolled as students or visiting students at Rhine-Waal University of Applied Sciences on the date of the examination; and - 3. have not yet passed the examination in question (pursuant to Section 12 (2)).

+(2) In general, requests for admission to an examination must be submitted via the appropriate online registration tool before the deadline set by the responsible Examination Board, or otherwise in writing to the chairperson of the Examination Board.

+(3) Requests must include documentation that the prerequisites set forth in subsection (1) have been met, provided documentation has not been submitted previously.

+- (4) Requests must be denied if: - a) the prerequisites in subsection (1) have not been met; or - b) submitted documents were incomplete and this was not rectified before the deadline set by the Examination Board; or - c) the student in question has irrevocably failed the final attempt at a mandatory examination in the same degree programme or the final attempt at an examination corresponding to the one in the request in a related or comparable degree programme at a university that is subject to the Basic Law of the Federal Republic of Germany.

+(5) The Examination Board will decide on requests in cases of doubt.
+Notification of this decision by public display, digital means or other automated process within the meaning of Section 11 (7) sentences 4 and 5 is sufficient.

+(6) Students can request to withdraw from an examination without losing an available examination attempt by contacting the chairperson of the Examination Board generally via the appropriate online tool or otherwise in writing no later than seven days before the examination.

+(7) Certificates can be earned if the prerequisites in subsection (1) have been met.
+Formal registration requests are not required for certificates.